felicityy-li/CS338Project/README.md

 - Node.js: [Install Node.js](https://nodejs.org/)

 ## Steps to Create and Load Sample Database
-1. Set Up MySQL Database:
+1. Set Up MySQL Database: `mysql.server start`
 - Start the MySQL server on your local machine.
 - Create a new database for the project.
 - Create the necessary tables in the database.